google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 There are some rhinestones, a vinyl butterfly, and a transparent dome on some of them as well.

-I finished the backs of the cards by partially stamping an image of a decorative teddy (as in a piece of clothing teddy, not a soft cuddly toy teddy) randomly on it, then applying the signature stamp I found in a local craft shop.
+I finished the backs of the cards by partially stamping an image of a decorative teddy (as in a piece of clothing teddy, not a soft cuddly toy teddy) randomly on some Basic White cardstiock using Blackberry Bliss Ink then applying the signature stamp I found in a local craft shop.

-I edged the cardstock with the same ink as I used on the teddy stamp then adhered the finished pieces to the backs of the playing cards, remembering to number them all as well.
+I finally edged the whole of my cardstock card fronts with the same ink as I used on the teddy stamp, then I adhered the finished pieces to the backs of the altered playing cards, remembering to number the series of them as well.

 When I sent them overseas, I placed each one in its own small, sealable plastic bag that I found at a jewelry stand at a local market, so they would become damp or wet in their travels.
 I expected they would also be opened by customs on their way to their destination so the little bags helped them all stay safe during that handling.